Bluebelle (ship): Second rescue

 Three days later, on November 16, a child was rescued in the Northwest Providence Channel by the Greek freighter Captain Theo.
 Second officer Nicolaos Spachidakis observed her floating aboard a 2 x 5 foot cork float approximately one mile from the freighter.
-Spachidakis immediately summoned Captain Stylianos Coutsodontis to the bridge, and the two gradually realized Spachidakis's sighting was not a fishing vessel, but a small, oblong white raft carrying a young blonde-haired child dressed in a white cotton blouse and pink corduroy slacks, leaning backward and waving feebly.
+Spachidakis immediately summoned Captain Stylianos Coutsodontis to the bridge, and the two gradually realized Spachidakis' sighting was not a fishing vessel, but a small, oblong white raft carrying a young blonde-haired child dressed in a white cotton blouse and pink corduroy slacks, leaning backward and waving feebly.
 The captain ordered the freighter's engines stopped and a life raft lowered.
-Noting sharks circling close to the cork float, crew members shouted at the child not to jump into the water while one crew member, Evangelos Kantzilas, lifted the child aboard the raft.
-She was then hoisted aboard the Captain Theo and placed in a spare cabin.
+Noting sharks circling close to the cork float, crew members shouted at the child not to jump into the water while one crew member, Evangelos Kantzilas, lifted her aboard the raft.
+She was then hoisted aboard Captain Theo and placed in a spare cabin.

-Aboard the freighter, the crew rapidly discovered the child was incoherent and barely able to speak.
+Aboard the freighter, the crew discovered the child was incoherent and barely able to speak.
 She was given water and orange juice as salt was sponged from her body with wet towels and Vaseline applied to her lips.
 She hoarsely identified herself as 11-year-old Terry Jo Duperrault; informing the crew that she had been floating aboard the cork float for several days after the sinking of her vessel.
 Her ability to speak rapidly waned, and the child soon responded to questions by weakly gesticulating, before lapsing into a semi-comatose state.

-The crew of the Captain Theo did not retrieve the cork float upon which Terry Jo had drifted for almost four days.
-However, a member of the coast guard did locate and retrieve the raft from the ocean several days later.
-The raft had almost fallen apart and almost immediately began to disintegrate in the hands of this individual.
+The crew of Captain Theo did not retrieve the cork float upon which Terry Jo had drifted for almost four days.
+However, a member of the Coast Guard did locate and retrieve the raft from the ocean several days later.

 Recuperation

-The captain of the Captain Theo immediately informed the United States Coast Guard of their discovery and the child's medical predicament, and a rescue helicopter was soon summoned.
-Terry Jo—suffering from severe sunburn, dehydration, and exposure—was airlifted to hospital in a critical condition.

-Three hours later, having been airlifted to a Miami hospital, Terry Jo began to slowly recuperate, although for over two days she was unable to divulge to police or the Coast Guard the circumstances surrounding her rescue and the truth of what had actually happened to her family and Mary Dene Harvey.
+Coutsodontis immediately informed the Coast Guard of their discovery and Terry Jo's medical predicament, and a rescue helicopter was soon summoned.
+Terry Jo—suffering from severe sunburn, dehydration and exposure—was airlifted to a Miami hospital in a critical condition.
+There, the child began to slowly recuperate, although for over two days she was unable to divulge to police or the Coast Guard the circumstances surrounding her rescue and the truth of what had actually happened to her family and Mary Dene Harvey.